theflynn49/MiSTer_cores/mode2-msx/README.md

-This directory contains the cores with the MSX mapper and VDP mode2
+This directory is obsolete, since the branch msx-mode2 has been merged into master